christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 # Check

-Let's check if reverse engineering has worked:
+Let's check if reverse engineering has worked and compare our Python implementation with the Python-bindings of the C code:

 ```
 >>> ft = fasttext.load_model('/sharedfiles/fasttext/cc.en.300.bin')